EvanAnderson/ts_block/README.txt

 Parameter: BlockStyle
 Type: REG_SZ
 Explanation: Forces the use of black-hole routing on Windows 2008 and above.

+Parameter: Whitelist
+Type: REG_SZ
+Explanation: A space-separated list of IPs or networks that will not be blocked.
+For example, a value of '192.168.3.
+172.16.55.4' will not block any IPs that start with 192.168.3. or the specific IP 172.16.55.4.

 A Group Policy Administrative Template (ADM) file is included with this distribution that is capable of setting these values.
 Deploying a GPO